2020PB/police-brutality/reports/New York.md

 * https://twitter.com/greg_doucette/status/1268189319002537989

-### Police officer shoves protestor in the neck | May 30th
+### Police officer shoves protestor | May 30th

-Footage from a Union Square protest shows an officer using his baton to shove a protestor in the neck.
+Footage from a Union Square protest shows an officer using his baton to shove a protestor.

 tags: shove, baton, protestor